 We visit a place where it's good to be ugly.

-More than 40 years ago, a man moved to an abandoned mining town to be alone.
+More than 40 years ago, Billy Barr moved to an abandoned mining town in Colorado’s Rocky Mountains to be alone.
 He says that there are days in the winter “when it’s so quiet that the noisiest thing is the snow hitting your jacket.”